bjschafer/letstry.science/content/blog/migrating-vsphere-to-kvm.md

 There were a couple of things I didn't find solutions for when I looked (admittedly, I didn't look particularly hard...):

 1. Network adapters.
 I had to edit the VM's config to use the appropriate bridge (see above)
 2. Disk config.
-I had to change the disk XML per disk, per VM to look similar to this:
+I had to change the disk XML per disk, per VM to look similar to this.
+When you migrate, you'll see what I mean:
 ```xml
 <disk type='file' device='disk'>
   <driver name='qemu' type='raw' cache='none'/>
   <source file='/flash/VMs/Disks/VMname-sda' index='1'/>
 ```
-When you migrate, you'll see what I mean.
 3. CPU config.
 It defaults to an emulated CPU, which is great if you intend to live migrate VMs.
 Since I'm rocking a single host, I decided to reduce the performance penalty and instead expose the host CPU model.